Walk into the Sun

 "Walk Into the Sun" (sometimes stylized as "Walkintothesun) is a song by British house music trio Dirty Vegas.
 It served as the lead single from the group's second studio album, One (2004), and was commercially released on 27 September 2004.

 Release

 The single was commercially released on 27 September 2004.
-In October 2004, the single was released to Top 40 and Modern Adult Contemporary stations in the United States, while remixed by the band and King Unique were sent to club DJs.
+In October 2004, the single was released to Top 40 and Modern Adult Contemporary stations in the United States, while remixes by the band and King Unique were sent to club DJs.

 Reception

 Critical

 In an album review of One for Billboard, critic Michael Paoletta named the single a highlight of the record, commending its departure from the dance-pop of their debut and favorably comparing it to then-current hits by the Killers and Franz Ferdinand.
 Dave Dierksen, writing for PopMatters, was critical of several aspects of One, but regarded "Walk into the Sun" as one of its saving graces, writing that "It's hard not to be forgiving as you pump your fist to" the song.
 AllMusic, while awarding the album itself only two stars out of five and accusing the record of sounding "faceless", designated "Walk into the Sun" as an Allmusic Pick from the track listing.